 - Responsive and empathetic customer service representatives at a U.S.-based call center.

-- 24/7 access to your benefits information with our user-friendly online administration tool, MyGO.
+- 24/7 access to your benefits information with our online platform, MyGO.

 To learn more about specified disease insurance provided by First Symetra, contact your company's benefits representative.

 Specified disease policies are insured by First Symetra National Life Insurance Company of New York, New York, NY.
 Mailing address: PO Box 34690, Seattle, WA 98124-1690.
 They provide benefits at a preselected, fixed dollar amount for covered conditions.
 They are not a replacement for major medical or other comprehensive coverage, and do not satisfy the minimum essential coverage requirements of the Affordable Care Act.
+Certificate form number is SBC-04535/NY 4/22.
 Coverage may be subject to exclusions, limitations, reductions and termination of benefit provisions.
 For costs and complete details of the coverage, contact your benefits representative.

 1 Late entrants and those who elect coverage over the guaranteed issue amount outlined in the plan design may be required to complete a medical questionnaire.